sabyrzhan/learning-progress/distributed_systems.md

 1. Synchronous - every call to services are split into rounds, thus the caller is locked to the response from the called node.
 2. Asynchronous - each call to service is not bound to time when it receives response, so every node could run at independent rates.

-## Types of failures
-1. Fail-stop - node halted permanently and is detected very easily (f.e., with monitors)
-2. Crash - node halted silently (f.e., the system was not monitored).
-Can only be identified by sending only sending request.
-3. Omission - node fails to repond to incoming requests.
-Node is alive, but service is dead.
-4. Byzantine - node's behavior is anomalic.
-The server is reponding different responses for the same request.
-It might be due to bugs, malicious actor or smth similar.

 ## Multiple deliveries of a message
 There might be cases when system A fails to send a message to system B. But to mitigate this issue, system A can re-send the message by implementing retry mechanism.
 So in order to avoid double processing of the same message the systems can use following approaches:
 * idempotency - no matter how much time system A sends the message, system B responds with success status ensuring it is processed only once.